flux-framework/flux-k8s/README.md

 ### Developer

 You can see [deploy](#deploy) for instructions on how to do a custom deployment.

+#### Organization

 If you are looking to develop:

- - [src](src): includes source code for fluence
+ - [src](src): includes source code for fluence.
+You'll find logs for this code in the `sidecar` container of the fluence pod.
- - [sig-scheduler-plugins](sig-scheduler-plugins): includes assets (manifests and Go files) that are intended to be added to the kubernetes-sigs/scheduler-plugins upstream repository before build
+ - [sig-scheduler-plugins](sig-scheduler-plugins): includes assets (manifests and Go files) that are intended to be added to the kubernetes-sigs/scheduler-plugins upstream repository before build.
+You'll find logs for this container in the `scheduler-plugins-scheduler` container of the pod.
  - *upstream*: the default name this upstream is cloned to when you do a make build command.

 Note that the clone of the repository and copying of files to the correct locations is all automated through the [Makefile](Makefile).
 Additional commands provided include the following: